godotengine/godot-docs/classes/class_visibilitynotifier2d.rst

 **Inherited By:** :ref:`VisibilityEnabler2D<class_VisibilityEnabler2D>`

-Detects when the node is visible on screen.
+Detects approximately when the node is visible on screen.

 Description
 -----------

 The VisibilityNotifier2D detects when it is visible on the screen.
 It also notifies when its bounding rectangle enters or exits the screen or a viewport.

+**Note:** VisibilityNotifier2D uses an approximate heuristic for performance reasons.
+If you need exact visibility checking, use another method such as adding an :ref:`Area2D<class_Area2D>` node as a child of a :ref:`Camera2D<class_Camera2D>` node.

 Properties
 ----------